swillis12/react-promise-switch/README.md

 ### Child as a function

-If you want to continue showing old data while a new request is pending, you can provide the same component to `renderPending` and `renderSuccess` (and `renderError` too if needed).
+If you need full control over what to render depending on the state, you can use the child-as-a-function prop.

 ```jsx
 import PromiseSwitch from "react-promise-switch";